Getting paid if you can't work - weekly compensation

 On this page

-During the Christmas and New year holiday period, if your ACC payments fall on a public holiday, we'll pay you early.
+During the holiday period, if your normal weekly compensation payday falls on a public holiday, we'll pay you early.

 If you're receiving support from Work and Income, it may affect your weekly compensation payments.
-Check their payment dates on their website.
+Check their payment dates.

 Check you're eligible for weekly compensation